 Personal items that are found should be turned in the designated Lost and Found box.
 Students should check the box for lost articles.
 Unclaimed items will be donated to charity every month after students are informed about the deadlines to check lost and found items.
-OSS is not responsible for items in Lost and Found.
-The lost and found is cleaned out monthly.
+OSES is not responsible for items in Lost and Found.